Topological analysis of the complex SSH model using the quantum geometric tensor: Conclusion

 \section{Conclusion}

 We have used two methods -- Berry phase and topological data analysis -- to explore the topological properties of the complex SSH model.
 Our findings demonstrate that both methods can generate topological phase diagrams for the model, identifying two distinct regions based on the relative magnitudes of the complex parameters $|v|$ and $|w|$.
 Specifically, we find that when $|v| > |w|$, the system is topologically trivial, whereas for $|v| < |w|$, it exhibits topologically non-trivial behavior.
 These results provide insights into the topological properties of the complex SSH model and highlight the complementary potential of the two methods in the topological analysis of the SSH-type models.

-We have specifically focused on the Hermitian version of the complex SSH model as a first step towards testing and exploring the limitations and potential generalisations of topological approaches on the more complicated SSH models, including their non-Hermitian extensions.
+We have specifically focused on the Hermitian version of the complex SSH model as a first step towards testing and exploring the limitations and potential generalisations of topological approaches for the more complicated SSH models, including their non-Hermitian extensions.
+We recognise some potential challenges going to non-Hermitian systems.
+In terms of the Berry phase approach, the quantum geometry of the non-Hermitian system is no longer Riemannian.
+With the topological data analysis approach, preliminary work indicates that the geometry of the projected Hilbert space becomes more complex when the system deviates from the standard SSH model.
+This observation comes from several attempts using different definitions of fidelity \cite{ye2023quantum} in non-Hermitian systems.
+For future approaches using this method, it is suspected that more nuanced tools from topological data analysis will be needed to be able to distinguish among different topological phases.